ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 # Open Questions

-* Should the Assessment Question Factory get integrated into the global DIC?
 * Should ilTable(2) be changed to support the Assessment Question Service?
     * ilTable(2) does not support list iterators
     * ilTable(2) does not support row objects